Metriplectic relaxation to equilibria: Two examples: metric double brackets and projectors

-The Cauchy problem associated to~(\ref{eq:parallel-diffusion}) with periodic boundary conditions can be solved analytically.
+This expression allows us to estimate numerically the relaxation time from a sample of points on the considered contour of $h$, which can be obtained by integrating the ordinary differential equation for the flow of $X_h$.
 The limit for $t \to +\infty$ of the solution exists and is equal to the average of the initial condition on the contours of $h$.
+Explicitly this can be computed as

 Therefore, in general the limit of the solution retains some information of the initial condition, while the completely relaxed solutions~(\ref{eq:u-eta_analytic}) only depends on the energy $\fun{H}_0 = \fun{H}(u_0)$ of the initial condition $u_0$.
 This implies that for generic initial conditions, the limit of the solution of a metric dynamical system is in general not a solution of the variational principle~(\ref{eq:test-problems}).

 Figure \ref{fig:1} shows the result of the numerical solution of~(\ref{eq:parallel-diffusion}) with Hamiltonian

 The contours of $h$ form a periodic array of islands, cf. the black contours in the upper panels of Fig.~\ref{fig:1}.
 In each island, $h$ takes the same values.
 The initial condition, represented as a color map, is an anisotropic Gaussian centered between two islands, i.e., $u_0(x) = u_G(x)$ with